The Practice: Overview

-In season 1, Robert Donnell and Associates features Bobby Donnell as the sole senior partner.
+In season 1, Robert Donnell and Associates features Bobby Donnell as the sole senior partner in a firm that he started a decade prior with his receptionist Rebecca Washington.
 Ellenor Frutt, Eugene Young and Lindsay Dole are his associates.
-Rebecca Washington is the firm's receptionist.
-Later, Jimmy Berluti is hired as an associate.
+Jimmy Berluti is hired as an associate after losing his job in finance in an attempt to help Donnell and Associates with a loan.

-In season 2, Eugene, Lindsay and Ellenor become partners.
+In season 2, Eugene, Lindsay and Ellenor become partners after Lindsay insists on equity.
 Robert Donnell and Associates becomes Donnell, Young, Dole and Frutt.
 Helen Gamble, an assistant district attorney, becomes regularly entangled in the cases and personal lives of the employees of the firm.
+She is a personal friend of Lindsay and viewers learn several episodes into the season that Bobby and Lindsay have had an on-again/off-again secret affair.
+Her romantic relationship with Bobby ends after a high-profile murder case pits them against one another.

 In season 3, Rebecca Washington, who had been attending law school in secret, becomes an associate after passing the bar exam.
 Lucy Hatcher is then hired as the new receptionist.

 In season 4, Assistant District Attorney Richard Bay, like Helen, becomes a frequent ally and opponent of Donnell, Young, Dole and Frutt.
+At the end of the season, Bobby and Lindsay get married.

 In season 5, Lucy becomes a rape crisis counselor in addition to her job as the firm's receptionist.
 Richard Bay is later assassinated after refusing to throw a murder trial.
+Bobby and Lindsay have a son together.

 In season 6, Assistant District Attorney Alan Lowe becomes an antagonist of the firm for a short period of time.

-In season 7, Lindsay leaves Donnell, Young, Dole and Frutt to start a new law firm with Claire Wyatt.
+In season 7, after she is convicted of murder and her conviction is overturned, Lindsay leaves Donnell, Young, Dole and Frutt to start a new law firm with Claire Wyatt.
 To fill the void left by Lindsay, Jamie Stringer is hired as an associate.
-Bobby later leaves the firm.
+Bobby leaves the firm in the season finale.

 In season 8, Donnell, Young, Dole and Frutt has been renamed to Young, Frutt and Berluti.
 Eugene has taken Bobby's place as a senior partner.
 Lucy has left the firm to become a full-time rape crisis counselor.
 Rebecca has also left the firm for unknown reasons.
 Helen is no longer present at the firm's cases.
 Tara Wilson is hired as a paralegal, and Alan Shore becomes an associate.

 After firing Alan and Tara – as well as being sued by the former – Young, Frutt and Berluti dissolve.
 Eugene then becomes a judge.
 Ellenor focuses her attention on motherhood.
 Jimmy and Jamie begin a new firm.
-Alan and Tara are hired by another firm known as Crane, Poole and Schmidt.
+Bobby mourns the loss of the law practice.
+Alan and Tara are hired by another firm, Crane, Poole and Schmidt, and their story is continued in Boston Legal.